Phattharaphorn/programming-fundamental-lab/README.md

 # Programming Fundamental - Lab
 Programming Fundamental (01076103), Computer Engineering 60 at KMITL.

 - This repository is a collection of C++ text-mode game programs that use libraries for text-based screen controls.
+These programs are typically used for education and training in object-oriented programming, and they can be played on any device.

 ## List all lab in class
 - [Lab 4 Test & Debugging](lab-4)